-Well, Beth and I never got together in the way you’re expecting, because Margarita got in the way.
+Well, Bess and I never got together in the way you’re expecting, because Margarita got in the way.
 Margarita Bates.
-For now, let me just say she was peerless, I hungered for her magical presence, and Beth disappeared in her shadow – except she didn’t really.
+For now, let me just say she was peerless, I hungered for her magical presence, and Bess disappeared in her shadow – except she didn’t really.
 Instead, the oddest thing happened.
-Beth and I became friends.
+Bess and I became friends.

 Late one afternoon in 1962 we were hanging out in Solveig’s place on Page Street.
 Solveig wasn’t home from work yet and there were just the two of us, listening to the Modern Jazz Quartet on Solveig’s record player.
 The late afternoon light faded away until there was only the light spreading from the little kitchen.
 You can guess what happened.
 Our buried longing for each other took over, and we lay together on the couch in the darkness until Solveig got home.

 I felt horribly guilty, because I was married to somebody else, who was pregnant with my child.
 Cheating on my wife was the last thing I wanted to do, I thought.
 Turned out I was wrong.
 We never touched each other again.
 But I couldn’t keep away from Bess.
 I loved her.